Infamous (video game): Story

-Two endings are possible based on what rank Cole holds at the end of InFamous.
+Two endings are possible based on what rank Cole holds at the end of Infamous.
 If Cole defeats Kessler as a Hero, he restores peace to Empire City and is hailed as a savior.
 Nevertheless, his estrangement from Zeke and Moya (although he reconciles with the former in the second game), coupled with the responsibilities of heroism, leads him to realize that he will always be alone.
 If Cole is Infamous, he allows Empire City to fully slip into chaos and disregards Kessler's warning about the Beast, believing himself to be the strongest being ever to exist.

-Development and release
+Development

 Infamous was developed by Sucker Punch Productions, with a team of 60 people working for about three years.
 Though they could have opted to request the necessary funds from Sony to increase the team size and finish the game in two years, producer Brian Fleming noted that Sucker Punch's iteration-based development approach worked better with a smaller team size.

 Infamous came during the end of the development for Sly 3: Honor Among Thieves as the team began to look towards their next game.
 After spending the last six years on the same stealth game genre with the Sly Cooper games, they wanted to make something that was more "brazen and loud."
 However, as fans of the "comic book" motif, they decided to develop it in the direction of a superhero game, working with the idea of an origin story that would allow the player to experience the growth of the character.
 Fleming stated that with the slower development time, they knew they needed to develop the game for the PlayStation 3 and that the work needed to complement their previous game, akin to how Shigeru Miyamoto's The Legend of Zelda series contrasted his earlier Mario series.
 They also sought a project that would allow them to become familiar with the new PlayStation 3 hardware but had enough commonalities to allow them to bring their previous work on the Sly Cooper series forward.